There were 2,837 homes taken to auction across the combined capital cities this week, returning a preliminary auction clearance rate of 74.5 per cent.

 One of the largest regional analysis of its type now available in the market is the CoreLogic Regional Report.
 Produced quarterly, the regional analysis delivers market insights for houses and units across 25 of Australia’s largest non-capital city regions.

-There are 1,433 capital city homes scheduled for auction this week, with volumes down 45% on last week’s 2,622 auctions held, which was the busiest week for auctions we’ve seen since December last year.
+There were over 3,000 capital city homes taken to auction this week, making it the busiest week for auctions we’ve seen this year; in fact the largest number since March last year.

 The number of residential properties advertised for sale this spring has been lower than last year across every capital city due to both less fresh stock being added to the market together with a rise in buyer activity.

 CoreLogic’s national Home Value Index surged 1.7% higher over the month and delivered the fifth consecutive monthly increase, coupled with the largest monthly gain in the national index since 2003.

 Financial institutions are consistently trying to win new share.
 There is a struggle to differentiate, when the key lever is always price.